emiliodangelo/my-home-automation/README.md

 # My Home Automation
-Collection of scripts and code used on my personal home automation project
+Collection of scripts and code used on my personal home automation project.